TelemetryHarbor/harbor-docs/docs/integrations/airport-weather.md

 -   Check the service logs: `journalctl -u harbor-airport -f`.
 -   Verify the airports you selected are valid ICAO codes.
--   Ensure your Telemetry Harbor account is active.
+-   Ensure your Harbor Scale account is active.

 **Missing or incomplete weather data**